 - One letter of recommendation from an art teacher, guidance counselor, or school administrator.

 - Personal Statement (500 words maximum) responding to the following: Tell us in your own words about your interest in art and design, and when you first realized you wanted to pursue that interest.
 Describe what you consider to have been your achievements over the last two years and what you hope to learn in the Pratt Young Scholars program.

 - 3 images of artwork saved as jpgs (sketchpad pages and/or work produced at home or at school in any medium are acceptable.)
 If mailing your application, print images 8.5 x 11 in color.

 To apply by mail, submit all materials by mail to the address below.
 Or, you may bring all materials in-person on February 15, from 12–5 PM in South Hall, Room 203.
 Applications must be received on or before February 15, 2019.
 Incomplete applications will not be considered.
 All applicants will be contacted by July 1, 2018.

 Eligible candidates will be contacted for an interview, at which time:

 - Proof of household income in the form of IRS tax return(s) from all legal guardians is presented (If you are unable to provide tax returns, proof of receiving EBT, section 8 or other forms of public assistance may prove eligibility)

 - Students share 5-15 examples of original work (completed in school and/or out of school) including the three already submitted, demonstrating their interest in art and design.
 Please include a recent sketchpad and a piece of work that is currently in progress.
-In addition, please include a piece of work that is currently in progress and a recent sketchpad if you have one.

 Prepare for the interview by reviewing the program curriculum on our website.